AdBotGuy/InviteTracker-Privacy-Policy/README.md

-# InviteTracker-Privacy-Policy
+# Poke-Privacy-Policy

-> InviteTracker's Privacy Policy
+> Poke's Privacy Policy

 **This SERVICE is provided at no cost and is intended for use as is.
 This page is used to inform visitors regarding the bot's policies with the collection, use, and disclosure of a data if anyone decided to use my Service.
 If you choose to use the Service, then you agree to the collection and use of information in relation to this policy.
 The data that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone.
 The terms used in this Privacy Policy have the same meanings as in our Terms and Condition. unless otherwise defined in this Privacy Policy**